NKilstrup/QuestLog/README.md

 - Tab move_left/move_right/edit/delete buttons sometimes stay visible even though the mouse has moved off the tab.
 Mouse over the tab again to fix this.
 - In some themes, using underscores in your text will offset text placement downward, which looks bad.
 I have been unable to find free fonts for Gothic and Hagaki theme that dont have this issue.
-- Deleting settings/theme files from usefolder might fix potential startup crashes.
+- Deleting settings/theme files from userfolder might fix potential startup crashes.

 ## Disclaimers